proactis-documentation/documentation-source/docs/p2p/sso.md

 __Notes__
 - In order to login using the external DLL,  the user must have their NTLogon property set to True
 - Failed login attempts aren't recorded

+## Bespoke
+It is also possible to provide your users with a completely custom login process,  including replacing the login screen and adding the ability to automatically create users the first time they connect.